dograga/gcp-cost-solution/health-monitor/README.md

 - Verify events affect monitored regions
 - Check product filter - ensure the affected services are in your PRODUCTS list
 - Verify events affect monitored products/services
-- Check event state (only ACTIVE events are collected)
+- Check event state (only ACTIVE events are collected, CLOSED and RESOLVED are excluded)

 ## Cost